top of page

 • Memberships and payment

-Ultimately, 93 reusable component strings were created and given a designated page in Cerebral’s Figma design system file.
+These component strings were given a designated page in Cerebral’s Figma design system file.
 I tagged each appropriately so that they could be easily accessed by design team members in Figma's asset panel.

 microcopy components.png